misua/convo/blood-cell-analyzer/docs/malaria_implementation_report.md

 3. **Multi-Scale Detection:** Support different microscope magnifications
 4. **Treatment Monitoring:** Track parasite clearance over time
 5. **Automated Microscopy Integration:** Direct interface with digital microscopes
+6. **Confidence Calibration:** Improve detection confidence scoring to reduce false positives

 ## Conclusion

-The malaria object detection system has been successfully implemented, integrated, and validated.
-The switch from CNN classification to YOLO object detection has eliminated false positives on hospital-confirmed negative cases, making the system suitable for clinical screening applications.
+The malaria object detection system has been successfully implemented, integrated, and validated as a **screening assistance tool**.
+The switch from CNN classification to YOLO object detection, combined with observational (non-diagnostic) language, makes the system appropriate for supporting clinical workflows without making diagnostic claims.

-**Key Achievement:** 16.82% → 0.00% false positive rate (100% improvement)
+**Key Achievement:** 16.82% → 0.00% false positive rate in controlled testing (100% improvement)

+**Critical Note:** All detections must be confirmed by trained microscopists using thick and thin blood smear microscopy (WHO gold standard).
+This system provides screening assistance only and is not intended for clinical diagnosis.

 ---

 **Repository:** blood-cell-analyzer
 **Branch:** feat/obj_detection
+**Last Updated:** December 22, 2024
 **Last Updated:** December 2024
 **Status:** Production-ready for research use